mverouden/blogdown-academic/content/post/2020-04-08-r-installation-macos/index.md

 Due to the novel coronavirus (nCoV) and its related disease :mask: COVID-19 employees and students at Wageningen University & Research are all working from home.
 Students taking [Statistical Courses taught by Mathematical and Statistical Methods at Wageningen University & Research](https://www.wur.nl/en/Research-Results/Research-Institutes/plant-research/biometris/Education/BSc-and-Master-Courses.htm) will most likely use R.

 {{% alert note %}}
-The instruction in this post will show how to (re-)install R on a privately owned desktop or laptop computer running macOS as operating system.
+The instruction in this post will show how to (re-)install R on a desktop or laptop computer running macOS as operating system.
 {{% /alert %}}

 In the text some symbol combinations are used for shortcuts, the following table explains the meaning of these symbols in relation to specific keys on your keyboard.
 To use the shortcuts press the keyboard keys simultaneously, e.g. &#8679;&#8984;A means &#8679;+&#8984;+A.